IlyaSemenov/graphql-orm/README.md

 A helper library to resolve GraphQL queries directly with objection.js models/relations.

-- Effective: selects only requested fields and relations
+- Effective: selects only requested fields and relations (using fine-tuned `withGraphFetched`)
 - Unlimited nested resolvers (traversing `relationMappings`)
+- Virtual attributes
 - Dynamic filters like `{ date: "2020-10-01", category__in: ["News", "Politics"] }`
-- Per-model security modifiers
+- Hook into subqueries with query modifiers

 ## Install